oracle/docker-images/OracleDatabase/RAC/OracleRACStorageServer/README.md

 |----------------------|-----------------|
 | DNS_SERVER           | Default set to `10.0.20.25`.
 Specify the comma-separated list of DNS server IP addresses where both Oracle RAC nodes are resolved.      |
 | DOMAIN               | Default set to `example.info`.
 Specify the domain details for the Oracle RAC Container Environment.    |

+## Sample Container Files for Older Releases
+To setup an Oracle RAC storage Container for the Docker host on Oracle Linux 7, refer older [README](./README1.md#how-to-build-nfs-storage-container-image-on-docker-host) instructions.

 ## License
 Unless otherwise noted, all scripts and files hosted in this repository that are required to build the container images are under UPL 1.0 license.